fjtapia/sort_parallel_benchmark/Linux64_Clang/readme.txt

 README.TXT
 ==============
- I M P O R T A N T  ! ! !

-The version 3.8 on Linux have a problem with the C++11 support, and don't compile the program.
-The previous version run well.
+The version used for to generate the code and compile it is 3.8 The previous version don't run well because have problems with the OpenMP support

 For to compile  and run the programs execute the shell script compile_and_run.sh